Recorded commonly throughout all of mainland Britain, as well as Orkney and the Hebrides (Musgrove, 2023).

 One of a complex of four species: arcuata, brevicornis, notha, schaefferi.
 Males of the four species cannot always be reliably separated, though Taeger has produced a key to males on the continent.
-Females of Tenthredo notha can be separated by the shape of the hypopygium and the hind tibia being marked with black apically.
+Tenthredo notha and schaefferi both have the yellow band on the first tergite broadening laterally and continuing down onto the lateral face.
+In notha, the hind tibia is marked with black apically in both sexes.
 The broad yellow band on tergite one does not narrow at the lateral edges.

 Larvae feed on clovers and vetches.

 GB IUCN Status: Least Concern